magento/devdocs/src/guides/v2.3/advanced-reporting/overview.md

 ## Extensibility

-Though the Analytics module provides an API, it is used specifically to interchange data with ACR.
+Though the Analytics module provides an API, it is used specifically to interchange data with Commerce Reporting.
 Magento does not recommend extending the advanced reporting functionality.

 {:.ref-header}
 Related topics